martinez099/healthcheck/README.md

 # healthcheck

-## Intro
 This is a command-line tool to check the health of a Redis Enterprise cluster.

+## Description
 - It does read-only operations via SSH and the Redis Enterprise REST-API.
 - You can run single checks or whole check suites.
-- Check suites may or may not have parameter maps, i.e. JSON files.
+- Checks may or may not have parameter maps, i.e. JSON files with parameters.

 ## Prerequisites
 - Python 3, no dependencies are required.